- The mosquito population was nearly eliminated within one year

 In addition to the use of traps, the project leaders Bart Knols (medical entomologist, PhD MBA) and Akib Jahir (Soneva’s Integrated Pest Control Manager, MSc) also educated the whole staff about mosquito breeding sites to carry out breeding site elimination.
 This included the reduction of the amount of stagnant water found on the island by reducing the use of tarpaulins as well as daily inspections of certain sectors to find mosquito larvaes, among other measures.
 Also, island clean-up days were part of the strategy.
 This way they could remove coconut shells and any other objects that could contain water on a regular basis.

-The success of this project shows that eco-friendly innovations combined with the knowledge of the nature of mosquitoes are very efficient and overcome the problems of resistence.
+The success of this project shows that insecticide-free innovations combined with the knowledge of the nature of mosquitoes are very efficient and overcome the problems of resistence.

 The results of the study were published in a peer-reviewed scientific journal: